Sherman's Food Adventures: Modern

 Onto our biggest dish, we had the Guinea Fowl Ballotine wrapped in cabbage.
 It featured white meat on the outer layer which held the minced dark meat inside.
 Right in the middle, we found the barely cooked livers.
 This was a contrast of textures of the fowl while also highlighting the different flavours.
 It went from mild (white meat) to pungent (livers).
 The sherry sauce was extremely gelatinous and a bit salty due to the aggressive cook down.
 However, it completely help flavour the dish.

 For dessert, we were served the Sticky Toffee Pudding, which was deeply rich in sweetness.
 So smoky and caramelized, it was full-flavoured.
 It really didn't need the butterscotch, but it needed the moisture.
-I'm normally a STP fan since it is so sweet, but I liked this, it was more complex in flavour and I ate it without sopping up the sauce.
+I'm normally not an STP fan since it is so sweet, but I liked this, it was more complex in flavour and I ate it without sopping up the sauce.
 Overall, the meal at Bar St. Denis was quite good.
 I thought the amount of food was just right and we didn't go away hungry.
 Fairly intense flavours to go along fresh ingredients.

 The Good: